The Best Cenotes in Riviera Maya – An Essential Guide

 The Riviera Maya Cenotes are an opportunity to enjoy this extraordinary work of nature without traveling too far from your comfortable hotel on the Mexican Caribbean coast.

-They are a lot of cenotes along the Riviera Maya, and all scattered along the main road (Carretera federal- route 307) that connect Cancun – Puerto Morelos – Playa del Carmen and Tulum.
+In fact, there are a lot of cenotes along the Riviera Maya, and all scattered along the main road (Carretera federal- route 307) that connect Cancun – Puerto Morelos – Playa del Carmen, and Tulum.